Have you ever tried to ‘wing’ a lesson? In her first blog for Nexus, Nadine shares how she helps her pupils help themselves when it comes to writing.

 I have known many teachers who talk about their early careers, when they would plan a lesson in their head on the way into school that day or on a scrap of paper.
 I have to admit, that there have been times when I have thought I can ‘wing it’ due to an array of reasons, whether that be feeling under the weather or being caught up with family events.

 During these moments I have always found that the children are less than inspired.
 Their learning behaviours become disruptive, they loose their focus and become really chatty and unfocused.
-I soon realised that providing an overall reason for learning, meant that the children were able to understand the reason behind why we were working on something.
+I soon realized that providing an overall reason for learning, meant that the children were able to understand the reason behind why we were working on something.

 There are steps that I now follow in writing to ensure this doesn’t happen again.